DistressRx™ for Employee Health, Vitality, & Burnout Prevention for Organizations.

 Curriculum customization to institutional priorities

-Year-long strength training program
+12-week strength training program

-Pre and Post Surveys to assess program effectiveness
+Pre- and post-surveys to assess program effectiveness

-ROI Context:
+ROI Context

 Retaining even one additional physician often offsets the entire program cost.
 Retaining multiple clinicians results in millions in avoided replacement expenses.